swiftmailer/swiftmailer/doc/messages.rst

    .. code-block:: php

-    //Approach 1: Change the global setting (suggested) Swift_Preferences::getInstance()->setCharset('iso-8859-2');
+    // Approach 1: Change the global setting (suggested) Swift_Preferences::getInstance()->setCharset('iso-8859-2');

-    //Approach 2: Call the setCharset() method of the message
+    // Approach 2: Call the setCharset() method of the message
     $message = Swift_Message::newInstance()
       ->setCharset('iso-8859-2');

-    //Apprach 3: Specify the charset when setting the body
+    // Apprach 3: Specify the charset when setting the body
     $message->setBody('My body', 'text/html', 'iso-8859-2');

-    //Approach 4: Specify the charset for each part added
+    // Approach 4: Specify the charset for each part added
     $message->addPart('My part', 'text/plain', 'iso-8859-2');

 Setting the Line Length
 -----------------------

 The length of lines in a message can be changed by using the ``setMaxLineLength()`` method on the message.
-It should be kept to less than 1000 characters.
+It should be kept to less than
+1000 characters.

 Swift Mailer defaults to using 78 characters per line in a message.
 This is done for historical reasons and so that the message can be easily viewed in